AudreyWash/ITSE-1370-Intro-to-Python-Programming/Control_Statements/Lab Assessment 3: Abby's Ice Cream Shop/README.md

+**WARNING: I only received a 76.9 out of 100 on this project.
+I'm not completely done with the code and I'm unsure of how to fix it right now.**

 **Scenario**

 Abby has always dreamed of having her own ice cream shop.
 Now as a young entrepreneur she has decided to pursue her dream, but she needs some help in determining the financial viability of her plan.
 She has come up with a list of income and expense parameters and needs a simple program to input these parameters and calculate the monthly profit or loss as well as performing some variable cost what-if analysis.